legacy-booster/abacus/docs/README.md

 ## GitHub Pages Configuration

 The site is configured to be built from the `/docs` folder on the `main` branch.
 No additional configuration is needed.

+## Implementation Details

+- Uses Jekyll with minimal theme as a foundation
+- Custom CSS with modern variables for consistent styling
+- FontAwesome icons for visual elements
+- Responsive design with mobile-first approach
+- JavaScript for interactive components